Layr-Labs/eigenda-operator-setup/README.md

 ### Operator Networking Security Setup
 Retrieval Setup:

 In order for users to retrieve data from your node, you will need to open access to retrieval ports.

 Ensure the port specified as `NODE_RETRIEVAL_PORT` in the [.env](https://github.com/Layr-Labs/eigenda-operator-setup/blob/master/.env#L17) has open access to the public internet.

+For users with private IP e.g. connecting to the Internet via a router, you may need to perform port forwarding to open the retrieval ports.
+Use a web browser and navigate to http://192.168.0.1 and set-up port forwarding according to instruction of your router.

 Dispersal Setup: